Rafael Peralta: Death

-On November 15, 2004, the 25-year-old Peralta deployed to Iraq as a sergeant and scout team leader assigned to Company A, 1st Battalion, 3rd Marine Regiment to clear houses in Operation Phantom Fury.
+On November 15, 2004, the 25-year-old Peralta deployed to Iraq as a sergeant and scout team leader assigned to Company A, 1st Battalion, 3rd Marine Regiment to clear houses in the Second Battle of Fallujah.
 Although Peralta was not assigned to enter the buildings, he did so.

 Peralta led his team through three house-clearings before charging into the fourth house.
 After finding two rooms empty on the ground floor he opened a third door and was hit multiple times with AK-47 fire, leaving him severely wounded.
 Peralta fell to the floor, moving aside to enable the Marines behind him to return fire.

 The insurgents threw a hand grenade at the Marines, and the two Marines with Peralta tried to get out of the room but could not.
 Still conscious on the floor, despite his wounds Peralta reportedly pulled the grenade under his body, absorbing most of the blast and shrapnel.
 He died instantly, but saved the lives of his fellow Marines.
 Peralta is buried in Fort Rosecrans National Cemetery in San Diego, California.